Pest Control Services

 Integrated Pest Management Approach

-Chemical controls are the last resort, and even then, IPM focuses on the least toxic options possible.
+Chemical control as a last resort and even then IPM emphasizes the use of least toxic options available.

 Pet and Child-Safe Options

-Your kids crawl on those floors.
+Your children crawl on those floors.
 Your dog licks everything.
 The last thing you need is poison where they play.

 Boric acid is one of the safest pest killers around when used correctly.
 It’s deadly to roaches but has low toxicity to mammals.